Helpful Information For Competitive Programming.

 Coolio

 Again, it is good practice to close your BufferedReader at the end of the code.
 Also note that the main disadvantage with BufferedReader is that you need to know how many lines of input you are going to be given.
+(Alternatively, you can use the .lines() method to stream the entire input at once, then work with the lines as a stream.
+This is discussed in more detail below in the Advanced I/O section.)

 This is gone over in more detail here and here , but essentially there are 4 major distinguishing features that decide which one you should use.

-If you want to read in a primitive data type then Scanners can do it directly using their .nexDT, however you will need to use StringTokenizers to parse BufferedReader input into the desired data type.
+If you want to read in a primitive data type, Scanners can do it directly using their .next(datatype)

 This means that BufferedReaders can read a lot more data at a time, so if you are trying to read large amounts of data (i.e. a large file), then you should probably use a BufferedReader

-Despite the fancy title, this is just more stream stuff so if you have no idea what that is then read this and then maybe this.
+Despite the fancy title, this is just more stream stuff, so if you have no idea what that is then read this and then maybe this.

-Okay so let's say we want to read a single line of integers and toss it in an array.
+Let's say we want to read a single line of integers and toss it in an array.
 We could do something like this:

 BufferedReader buf = new BufferedReader(new InputStreamReader(System.in));